 I am originally from Arizona, where I earned my Bachelor's and Master's at the University of Arizona and my Doctorate in Counseling Psychology at Northern Arizona University.
 My clinical experience includes community counseling agencies and a college counseling center.
 I have also worked in an inpatient setting with eating disorders, been a director of a counseling center, Currently, I am the co-owner of a private practice.
 I have 15 years experience teaching Undergraduate, Master's and Doctoral level students.

-As an Associate Professor and a Licensed Clinical Psychologist, I am able to bring my professional experience into the classroom and challenge my students to consider the theoretical and ethical issues related to the field, as well as master the foundational skills of counseling.
+As an Associate Professor and practicing psychologist, I am able to bring my professional experience into the classroom and challenge my students to consider the theoretical and ethical issues related to the field, as well as master the foundational skills of counseling.

 Selected Research and/or Creative Work:www.dantheshrink.com